How desk jobs strain your body

 This is odd to add to the lower back section, but the hamstrings affect the lower back significantly.
 The hamstrings originate from the sitting bones and attach to the back of the knees.
 Prolonged sitting shortens the hamstring muscles which then causes a pull on the pelvis.
 A backward tilt of the pelvis encourages slouching, and slouching can cause lower back pain.
 So, tight hamstrings play a role in the cause of lower back pain with prolonged sitting.

-As you can see, the body is not designed to sit all day, so make sure you are sitting in a comfortable chair with good lumbar support.
+As you can see, the body is not designed to sit all day, so make sure your office chairs are comfortable and provide good lumbar support.
 Try incorporate movement into your work day and stretch those shortened tight muscles (link to stretches).